Elizabeth Wyn Wood: The Welland-Crowland War Memorial (1939)

+Other Works

-Professional affiliations and awards
+Professional Affiliations and Awards

-Together with Alfred Laliberté, Frances Loring, Florence Wyle and Henri Hébert, Wyn Wood was a founding member of the Sculptors' Society of Canada.
+Wood was a founding member of the Sculptors' Society of Canada along with Alfred Laliberté, Frances Loring, Florence Wyle and Henri Hébert, in which the worked in collaboration with The National Gallery of Canada.
 In 1945, she was a founding member of the Canadian Arts Council (renamed the Canadian Conference of the Arts in 1958).
 As a Council member, she served as Organizing Secretary (1944–45), Chair of the International Relations Committee (1945–48), and Vice President (1945–48).
 As chair of the Foreign Relations Committee, she participated in the organization of, and wrote the catalogue foreword for, an exhibition of 74 artists entitled Canadian Women Artists at the Riverside Museum, New York, N.Y.
 (April 27 – May 18, 1947).
 She was made a member of the Royal Canadian Academy of Arts (1948) and a member of the Ontario Society of Artists (1929).
 She was inducted into the Orillia Hall of Fame in 1966.

-She taught at Central Technical School, Toronto, for some years.
+Wood taught at Central Technical School in Toronto, for twenty-eight years.

+The National Gallery of Canada's director from 1959-1965, Charles Comfort, stated in his eulogy to Wood;"The death of Elizabeth Wyn Wood on January 27th, 1966, has removed from our midst a distinguished Canadian Sculptor and a vital and imaginative personality. … All of her work, no matter how large or how small, has a monumental simplicity.
+Simplicity is not an end it itself, but Elizabeth Wyn Wood’s simplifications are magnificent attempts to bring order and control into an environment of distraction.
+Her search for the image in the material, her purification of form and contour, reveal a spirit of great nobility and composure. … The Canadian art world mourns a great artist and I, personally, the loss of a valued and lifelong friend."